Call for Applications - Deadlines January 15 and July 15

 The unique aspect of this grant mentoring program is the opportunity for attendees to maintain a relationship with a mentor until their application is funded.
 To apply for this workshop the applicants must provide the following information.

 1. Letter of nomination from the division or department chair, which must state whether the candidate is applying with or without a training grant.
-Letter must include a description of the candidate's work, confirm there will be internal institutional support for the candidate to pursue their research interests, a pledge to cover the costs for roundtrip airfare for each attendance and a $600 registration fee for the full program if the candidate is accepted.
+Letter must include a description of the candidate's work, confirm there will be internal institutional support for the candidate to pursue their research interests, a pledge to cover the costs for roundtrip airfare for attendance at the two workshops, hotel room charges for both workshops and the registration fee for the full program if the candidate is accepted.
+Fee schedule for the full program; $1000 if candidate is a member of an USBJI member organization and $1500 for non-members.
+See attached lists of our Founding Members and Participating Members.
 Also supply the complete contact information for the candidate and the individual writing the nomination letter.
 The full program includes two Young Investigator workshops, with the participants spending two (2) days at each workshop.
 Confirm there will be internal institutional support for the candidate to pursue their research interests with protected time and resources to meet with the mentor.

 2. Letter of support from an institutional research mentor indicating the support this person is providing, or will provide, type of guidance, and outlining the plan for the mentorship including how he/she will provide support for the candidate's research project.
 If no institutional mentor is possible, at least a mentor in the same research area or with the ability to guide applicant, stating the mentor will meet regularly with the candidate.